-(To find an item or event on our web page after clicking on the highlighted words, hold down the “Ctrl” key and touch F. Enter the item number in the box, press enter, and you’ll be taken to that item.)
+To find an item or event on our web page click on the highlighted words, and when you get to the page, hold down the “Ctrl” key and touch F. Put the item number in the box, press enter, and you’ll be taken to that item.

 You can see what’s new at Erica’s almost every day!
-Any page of our website has a column on the left that tells you where to find things, and all you have to do is look for “What’s New” in purple, and click to find out.
+Any page of our website has a column on the left that tells you where to find things, and all you have to do is look for “New Items” in purple, and click to find out.

-If you signed up for our blog posts long ago, or you don’t get “WordPress” emails, please sign up again on this one.
+If you signed up for our blog posts long ago, or you don’t get “WordPress” emails, please sign up again on WordPress.
 It doesn’t split sentences or put photos in the wrong place.

 Add your email address above.
 These emails are so much better.